brunosxs/SMRT-Godot/README.md

 (http://www.godotengine.com)

 On your project's root, create an "addons" folder

 Copy the contents of `/addons` to your project's `/addons` folder

-Open your project in Godot go to `Project Settings`, click on the `Plugins` tab and enable SMRT
+Open your project in Godot, go to `Project Settings`, click on the `Plugins` tab and enable SMRT

 ## How does it work?